-- Identify safety concerns/challenges - Develop and promote an electronic survey to solicit public input consistent with the 2020 Public Participation Plan - Quantify safety costs (using the KABCO Injury Scale and Cost Assessments from the true breakdown of crashes on our facilities) of 6 lane facilities vs. 4 lane, and then what capacity the roads carry in a day. - Report the findings in a draft and final report
+- Identify safety concerns/challenges - Develop and promote an electronic survey to solicit public input consistent with the 2020 Public Participation Plan - Quantify safety costs (using actual KABCO costs from the true breakdown of crashes on our facilities) of 6 lane facilities vs. 4 lane, and then what capacity the roads carry in a day. - Report the findings in a draft and final report